Outdoor Adventures in Austin: Nature Escapes Near the City

 Visiting family and work conferences brings me to Austin often - this is one of my favorite US cities with a wide variety of activities, especially outdoor experiences in nature and, of course, live music everywhere.
 Check the weather before you go!
-Temperatures in the 100s forced our last trip to take place mostly in the pool during the day and on the town only after nightfall.
+Temperatures in the 100s forced our activities on one recent trip to take place mostly in the pool during the day and on the town only after nightfall.

 Places to stay